Clark University: Becker School of Design & Technology

 Becker School of Design & Technology was founded in March 2021 after Becker College announced its closure at the end of the Spring 2021 semester.
 Becker School of Design & Technology offers a bachelor's degree in interactive media with multiple concentrations as well as a Design Your Own undergraduate major.
 A graduate MFA in interactive media is also offered.
-Clark University was ranked #7 by The Princeton Review in the Top 25 Game Design 2021.
+As of 2025, Clark University has been ranked #3 by The Princeton Review in the Top 50 Game Design 2025 undergraduate programs and #5 in the Top 25 Game Design 2025 graduate programs.